GreenRaccoon23/rp/README.md

-  -o, --old string        old string/pattern to find -n, --new string        new string/pattern to replace old one with -e, --regex             Treat '-o' and '-n' as regular expressions -r, --recursive         Edit all files under each <path>
+  -o, --old string        old string/pattern to find -n, --new string        new string/pattern to replace old one with -e, --regex             Treat '-o' and '-n' as regular expressions -r, --recursive         Edit files under each <path>
   -i, --include string    File patterns to include, separated by commas -x, --exclude string    File patterns to exclude, separated by commas -c, --concurrency int   Max number of files to edit simultaneously (default 1)